awsdocs/amazon-ec2-user-guide/doc_source/ec2-capacity-reservations.md

 # On\-Demand Capacity Reservations<a name="ec2-capacity-reservations"></a>

 On\-Demand Capacity Reservations enable you to reserve compute capacity for your Amazon EC2 instances in a specific Availability Zone for any duration\.
-This gives you the ability to create and manage Capacity Reservations independently from the billing discounts offered by Savings Plans or Regional Reserved Instances\.

-By creating Capacity Reservations, you ensure that you always have access to EC2 capacity when you need it, for as long as you need it\.
+Capacity Reservations mitigate against the risk of being unable to get On\-Demand capacity in case there are capacity constraints\.
+If you have strict capacity requirements, and are running business\-critical workloads that require a certain level of long or short\-term capacity assurance, we recommend that you create a Capacity Reservation to ensure that you always have access to Amazon EC2 capacity when you need it, for as long as you need it\.

+The following are some common use cases for Capacity Reservations:
++ **Disaster recovery** — you can reserve capacity in a different Availability Zone or Region to ensure that the capacity you need is available during a fail over event\.
++ **Regulatory requirements** — you can use Capacity Reservations to satisfy regulatory requirements for high availability\.
+Capacity Reservations ensure that capacity is in place to meet those requirements, even if you aren't utilizing those resources\.
++ **Events** — you can create Capacity Reservations before your business\-critical events to ensure that you can scale when you need to\.

 You can create Capacity Reservations at any time, without entering into a one\-year or three\-year term commitment\.
 The capacity becomes available and billing starts as soon as the Capacity Reservation is provisioned in your account\.
-When you no longer need it, cancel the Capacity Reservation to release the capacity and to stop incurring charges\.
+When you no longer need the capacity assurance, cancel the Capacity Reservation to release the capacity and to stop incurring charges\.
+You can also use the billing discounts offered by Savings Plans and Regional Reserved Instances to reduce the cost of a Capacity Reservation\.

 When you create a Capacity Reservation, you specify:
 + The Availability Zone in which to reserve the capacity